University of Wisconsin–Stevens Point: Student life

 WWSP-FM is the University of Wisconsin–Stevens Point's alternative radio station.
 Operating at 30,000 watts, WWSP broadcasts commercial free on 89.9FM 24/7/365.
 '90FM' is the largest student-run radio station in the Midwest and hosts the world's largest trivia contest, which was founded in 1969 and has since become a tradition for the university and the community.
-Hundreds of teams with thousands of members participate in the contest every year, usually in April.